 Once the foot has left the ground, the lower limb is raised in preparation for the swing stage.

-- Iliopsoas and rectus femoris – flexes the lower limb at the hip, driving the knee forwards.
+- Iliopsoas and rectus femoris – flexes the thigh at the hip, driving the knee forwards.

-- Hamstring muscles – flexes the lower limb at the knee joint.
+- Hamstring muscles – flexes the leg at the knee joint.

 - Anterior compartment of the leg – dorsiflexes the ankle.

 In the swing phase, the raised leg is propelled forward.
 This is where the forward motion of the walk occurs.